Pandaphobic/node-crypto-tracker/readme.md

 #### Config

-Set your desired coins, currency and refresh rate by adding them to the array in the config.json file
+Set your desired coins, currency and refresh rate by adding them to the array in the config.toml file.
+For AAVE, the three existing entries are the minimum requirement to get health factor.
+For now, you will need to update these manually.

 ```
-  "coins": [
-    "ethereum",
-    "matic-network",
-    "litecoin",
-    "bitcoin",
-    "weth",
-    "celsius-degree-token",
-    "usdc"
-  ],
-  "vsCurrency": "cad",
-  "refreshRate": 5,
+[ticker]
+  coins = ["ethereum","litecoin","bitcoin","weth","usd-coin"]
+  vsCurrency = "usd"
+  refreshRate = 500

+[aave]
+  collateralInEth = 5
+  borrowedInEth = 4
+  borrowedInUsd = 8655
 ```

 #### All Coins?